elliotwutingfeng/ipcrypt-std.github.io/www/pages/index.md

                     <div class="md:w-2/3 mb-6 md:mb-0 md:pr-8">
                         <h3 class="text-xl font-bold mb-3">Freely Available in Several Programming Languages</h3>
                         <p class="mb-4">
-                            Thanks to community contributors, IPCrypt has been implemented in Python, C, Rust, JavaScript, Go, Zig, PHP, D, and more, making it accessible to developers across different platforms.
+                            IPCrypt has been implemented in Python, C, Rust, JavaScript, Go, Zig, PHP, D, and more, making it accessible to developers across different platforms.
                         </p>
                         <p class="mb-6">
                             Each implementation is open source and follows the same specification, allowing developers to choose the language that best fits their project.